WayfaringBloke/dnd/writing/pub/World.md

 Features 3 major gangs:
 - West Side - Germans - Meticulous, Dilligent
 - East Side - Russians - Brutal, Efficient
-- OGs - Texans - Professional
+- OGs - Texans - Honourable, Resourceful

 ### Industrial District
 Where all Sallowdia's production is concentrated (to make it easier to control).
 Due to zoning laws and planning nightmares it is a gigantic looming tower of factories built on factories.
 Strong "union" control, cult of Osha enforces safety guidelines like samurai.
 The "unions" function more like agencies, paying workers per action in the factory.